Review Xiaomi Mijia LDS version Vacuum robot: A sensible upgrade?

-The Chinese tech giant never tires of developing: Xiaomi launches an improved version of the Mi Robot 1S.
+The Chinese tech giant never tires of developing: Xiaomi launches an improved version of the Mi Robot.
 It features minimally more suction power, a wiping function with a large water tank and an improved laser distance sensor (LDS).
 A sensible upgrade?
-We summarize what is known so far.
+Our review.

 |Suction power||2100 pa||2000 pa|

 |Navigation||Laser Space Surveying||Laser Space Surveying|

 |Noise level||50-65 dB (depending on suction stage)||67 dB|

 |Dust chamber/water tank||0.55 l/0.55 l||0.42 l/ no wiping function|

 |Dimensions||34.5 x 34.5 x 9.4 cm||34.5 x 34.5 x 9.6 cm|